 “What hospital is it?”
 John Merrick said.

 “I’m not disclosing it, John.
-Please do not attempt to guess her location and visit since that just might lead the mob right to her to finish what they started.”
+Please do not attempt to guess her location and visit since that might lead the mob right to her to finish what they started.”

 “We have a first-rate medical plan for our employees, Ryan,” Anne said.

-“Nope.
-Millie is being treated on a cash-only basis.”
+“Doesn’t matter.
+Millie’s treatment is strictly cash-only.”

 “At least let me pay for her treatment,” John said.